mastrogiovanni/math/README.md

 # Math

-Simple Telegram Bot to practice in Math
+Simple Telegram Bot to practice in Math: it send to my son Paolo multiplications to compute.

 ## Installing the Chart